danielsaidi/GestureButton/Sources/GestureButton/GestureButton.docc/GestureButton.md

             dragEndAction: { value in print("Drag Ended") },
             endAction: { print("Gesture Ended") }
         ) { isPressed in
-            Color.yellow // You can use any button content view.
+            if isPressed {
+                Color.green
+            } else {
+                Color.yellow
             }
         }
+        .gestureButtonConfiguration(...)
     }
+}
 ```

-You can pass in various delays and timeouts to change how the button behaves, e.g. the max time between two taps for the taps to count as a double-tap.
-You can use any `View` as the button label.
+You can pass in custom configurations to change how the button behaves, e.g. the max time between two taps for the taps to count as a double-tap.
+You can use any content `View` as the button label, based on the `isPressed` state.